April 2, 2025

 By Simon J. Lau

-This morning I had breakfast and three coffees—the tiny Vietnamese-style ones.
-Still, both my waiter and the waitress laughed at me; they were clearly flummoxed that anyone could drink that many.
-As I paid, I made sure to share this translated note with them: “Coffee here is good, the glasses are just too small for an American though.”
-I didn’t want them thinking I was some kind of weirdo.
-It’s not me—it’s the American in me. 🇺🇸
+This morning, I returned to what’s become my favorite breakfast spot and ordered pho along with three of the tiny Vietnamese-style coffees.
+Still, both the waiter and waitress laughed.
+They were clearly amused that anyone could drink that many cups.
+As I paid, I shared a translated note with them: “Coffee here is good, although the glasses are just too small for an American. 🇺🇸” I didn’t want them thinking I was some kind of weirdo.
+It’s not me, it’s the American in me.

-Later, I visited the Royal Palace.
-It’s a grand complex in the heart of Phnom Penh, right along the river, and it’s been the residence of Cambodia’s kings since the 1860s.
-However, the original palace was mostly demolished and rebuilt in the early 20th century.
-Its golden roofs, manicured gardens, and classic Khmer architecture make it one of the city’s most iconic landmarks.
+Later, I visited the Royal Palace, a grand complex along the riverfront and in the heart of Phnom Penh.
+It has served as the residence of Cambodia’s kings since the 1860s.
+While the original palace was mostly demolished, it was rebuilt in the early 20th century.
+With its golden roofs, manicured gardens, and classic Khmer architecture, it remains one of the city’s most iconic landmarks.

 Getting in was a bit of a challenge.
-There wasn’t a clearly marked entrance, and I ended up walking around the entire perimeter of the complex—which felt like walking 20 city blocks.
-I eventually found the main entrance, but from the outside, it was pretty obscure.
-To make matters worse, there were very few visitors today, so there was no line or crowd to help distinguish the main gate from the many side entrances, some of which actually had more foot traffic than this one.
+There wasn’t a clearly marked entrance, so I ended up walking the entire perimeter of the complex, easily twenty city blocks.
+I eventually found the main gate, but from the outside, it was surprisingly inconspicuous.
+Also, with hardly any visitors today, there was no line or crowd to signal the entrance.
+In fact, a few of the side gates had more foot traffic than this so-called “main” entrance.

 One of the highlights of the palace grounds is the Moonlight Pavilion, an open-air structure with a gleaming golden roof that faces the riverfront.
-It’s used for royal ceremonies, dance performances, and official functions.
-Visitors aren’t allowed inside, but it’s easy to admire from the entrance.
-It kind of feels like a royal stage set.
+Up close, it feels almost like a royal stage set.
+Traditionally, it’s been used for royal ceremonies, dance performances, and other official functions.
+While visitors aren’t allowed inside, it’s easily admired from the lawn entrance.

-Ultimately, I wish I could say I thoroughly enjoyed the visit, but by late morning it was already blisteringly hot and unlike other tourist sites I’ve seen, there were no self-guided tours or audio guides available.
+Ultimately, I wish I could say I thoroughly enjoyed the visit, but by late morning it was already blisteringly hot and unlike other tourist sites I’ve seen, there were no self-guided tour or audio guide available.
 I could have joined a live tour, but I generally hate those, so I ended up aimlessly wandering around, photographing landmarks without much context.
 That said, that’s on me.

-By the end of my visit, I walked away with a few items, and although I usually love to bargain, this was one of the rare times I didn’t bother.
-Sure, I could’ve saved a few bucks, but I thought—what is that to me compared to what it is to them?
+By the end of my visit, I walked away with a few small items.
+Normally, I love bargaining, it’s part of the fun.
+But this was one of the rare times I didn’t bother.
+Sure, I could’ve saved a few bucks, but I thought, what’s a dollar or two to me, compared to what it might mean to them?
 So I let the vendors keep the difference.

-Since arriving in Cambodia, I’ve been sticking to a more structured routine that includes a mid-day nap to avoid the worst of the heat.
-Today, when I woke up, I was greeted by a torrential downpour—the kind that’s so loud it actually woke me up.
-Luckily, there was a break in the clouds long enough for me to head out and grab dinner.
+Since arriving in Cambodia, I’ve been sticking to a more structured routine, one that includes a mid-day nap to avoid the worst of the heat.
+Today, I woke to the sound of a torrential downpour, the kind so intense it rattled the windows and pulled me from sleep.
+Fortunately, there was a break in the clouds just long enough for me to slip outside and grab dinner.

-I had planned to take a $5 USD river cruise later on (I’d seen it in a YouTube video—it looked fun and happened to leave from the end of my street), but it was clear more rain was coming (and sure enough, it did!).
+I had planned to take a leisurely river cruise later in the evening, but it was clear more rain was coming (and sure enough, it did!).
 So I called it a night.
-This would be my last dinner in Phnom Penh—for now.
-I thought it was a good way to end this first leg of my trip.
-Tomorrow, I leave for Battambang.
-Onward!
+This would be my last dinner in Phnom Penh, until next time!

 Comments are closed.